Apple's iPhone 4S breaks early order record

 Chief Executive Tim Cook said in a memo to staff on Monday that a celebration of Jobs' life will be held on October 19.

-The employee event will be held at an outdoor amphitheater at Apple's headquarters in Cupertino, California, Cook said in the memo, a copy of which was obtained by Reuters.
+The employee event will be held at an outdoor amphitheatre at Apple's headquarters in Cupertino, California, Cook said in the memo, a copy of which was obtained by Reuters.

 "Like many of you, I have experienced the saddest days of my lifetime and shed many tears during the past week," Cook said in the email memo.
 "And I've found comfort in both telling and listening to stories about Steve."